Pustelto/personal_web/src/blog/reverse-engineer-linear-1-header/index.md

 I have picked bunch of interesting ideas and inspiration just from the header, that I will definitely use in the future (and some I have already used).

 1. Dynamic hidding of components based on available space - smart usage of CSS instead of relying on JS too much for.
-1. Example that a MobX state doesn't have to be always global, but you can encapsulate it in context.
+1. Example that a MobX state doesn't have to be always global, but you can encapsulate it in context (which makes testing setup so much easier)
 1. Composition is one of the key principles in React and Linear does it really well:
    - Small utility hooks (for measuring element size, checking visibility etc.)
    - Components to drive animations or handle heavy-lifting for menus and actions.